tannerrj/crossfire-devel-vm/docs/setup.md

 VirtualBox interface is the same for Linux, MacOS, and Windows - so the following instructions apply for all three (3) deployments.

  1. Launch VirtualBox
+ 2. Click on `Tools`
- 2. Click on `Import` button
+ 3. Click on `Import` button
- 3. Click on the folder icon to locate the vm OVF file
+ 4. Click on the folder icon to locate the vm OVF file
- 4. The OVF file is likely in your `Downloads` folder, so navigate to there and select the OVF file
+ 5. The OVF file is likely in your `Downloads` folder, so navigate to there and select the OVF file
- 5. Click the `Open` button
+ 6. Click the `Open` button
- 6. Click the `Next`button
+ 7. Click the `Next`button
- 7. Click the `Finish` button
+ 8. Click the `Finish` button
- 8. Wait for VirtualBox to import the VM, this could take a couple of minutes
+ 9. Wait for VirtualBox to import the VM, this could take a couple of minutes
- 9. IMPORTANT: click the `Settings` button if you want or need to change the configuration of the VM such as CPU cores, RAM, network settings, et al.
+ 10. IMPORTANT: click the `Settings` button if you want or need to change the configuration of the VM such as CPU cores, RAM, network settings, et al.
- 10. Click the `Start` button to launch the VM
+ 11. Click the `Start` button to launch the VM

 References:
  * <https://www.simplified.guide/virtualbox/vm-import>